kevald1963/milestone-4-walkabout/README.md

 - Delete campaigns.

-- Allocate individuals to a round.
+- Allocate users (Admin or Agents) to a campaign.

 - View the progress of a campaign i.e. view which rounds have been done.